dream1986/lilac/docs/quickstart.rst

 But, from v0.3.7,  we have built-in tool :ref:`ililac <ililac>`,  and writing becomes more easy:

-Use ililac
+Use Deamon
 ----------

-:ref:`ililac <ililac>` runs lilac's server and rebuilder in the background, each time we start writing, just::
+We can run lilac's server and rebuilder in the background, each time we start writing, just::

     $ cd myblog
-    $ ililac start
+    $ lilac start

 remember to stop the daemon when finish writing::

-    $ ililac stop
+    $ lilac stop

 We just need at most one shell session to blog.